Stopping Times of Boundaries: Relaxation and Continuity: Introduction

+Indeed, while \cref{thm:unifcontV} employs the supremum norm, we consider a weaker topology induced by the \emph{relaxed $L^{\infty}$ metric} of Definition \ref{def:relaxedSupDist} in \cref{thm:lscV} to accommodate boundaries that are only semi-continuous.
+Concretely, this metric is defined as

+where $\Psi$ contains all endofunctions $\psi:\calE \to \calE$.
+The above metric discussed further in subsection \ref{sec:relaxLinfty} is similar to the Skorokhod $J1$ distance for càdlàg processes, and compares boundaries in $\frakF$ uniformly, possibly after a local transformation of the domain.
+It is also inspired by the inf/sup convolution, which is an effective regularization tool widely used in the theory of viscosity solutions \cite{FS, LasryLions}.
+We shall prove in \cref{lem:metric} that the "directed" map $\frakm_d$ is an \emph{asymmetric metric}; see \citet{mennucci}.}}

-\end{theorem*} The first continuity theorem (\cref{thm:unifcontV}) implies that the value associated to the relaxed hitting time of boundaries as in \eqref{eq:relax1} converges to the value using the sharp interface as the width of the fuzzy region tends to zero.
-This is the content of \cref{cor:relaxUnif}.
+An immediate corollary, \cref{cor:relaxUnif}, {\rr{to the continuity results}} is the convergence of the value \eqref{eq:relax1} associated to the relaxed stopping times to the value using the same interface as the width $\varepsilon$ of the fuzzy region tends to zero.

-When the boundaries are continuous in space, the metric in the above theorem will be the supremum norm in a fixed compact set.
-Otherwise, a weaker topology induced by the so-called \textit{relaxed $L^{\infty}$ distance} is considered; see \cref{def:relaxedSupDist}.
-Loosely speaking, the relaxed $L^{\infty}$ distance compares boundaries $f,f'\in \frakF$ uniformly while giving the flexibility to move to nearby points where $f,f'$ are closer to one another.
-This is done through a transformation of the domain, similar to reparametrization maps in the Skorokhod $J1$ distance for càdlàg processes.

-In \cref{sec:NOSB}, we combine the above results and provide a convergence analysis of the \textit{neural optimal stopping boundary} method \cite{ReppenSonerTissotFB}.
-For concreteness, we now summarize the algorithm while postponing the details to \cref{sec:NOSB}.
-The algorithm looks for a \textit{neural stopping boundary}, namely a \textit{feedforward neural network} $g^{\theta}$ such that The parameter vector $\theta$ is then trained by maximizing the relaxed reward $v(\mu_{g^{\theta}})$ using stochastic gradient ascent.
-When the optimal stopping boundary $f^{\diamond}$ is continuous, one can apply the celebrated Universal Approximation Theorem \cite{Cybenko,Hornik} stating that any continuous function can be approximated arbitrarily well by feedforward neural networks in compact sets.
-Combined with the continuity of $f \mapsto v(\tau_f)$, we can derive a convergence result (\cref{thm:convCont}) whose statement is now summarized.
+In \cref{sec:NOSB}, we combine the above results and provide a convergence analysis of the \textit{neural optimal stopping boundary} algorithm \cite{ReppenSonerTissotFB}.
+Briefly, this algorithm looks for a \textit{neural stopping boundary}, namely a \textit{feedforward neural network} $g^{\theta}$ such that